Leucospermum wittebergense: Description

-Leucospermum wittebergense is an upright, richly branching shrub of ½–1½ m (1⅔–5 ft) high.
+Leucospermum wittebergense is an upright, richly branching shrub of 0.5–1.5 m (1.7–5 ft) high.
 The flowering branches are upright, round in cross section, about 3 mm (0.12 in) in diameter, and mostly covered with scars left by fallen leaves.
-The alternately set, overlapping grey to silvery leaves at an upward angle, ellipse to lance-shaped, 1½–2½ cm (0.6–1.0 in) long and 3–6 mm (1.2–2.4 in) wide, covered by fine cringy hairs, and have an entire margin.
+The alternately set, overlapping grey to silvery leaves at an upward angle, ellipse to lance-shaped, 1.5–2.5 cm (0.6–1.0 in) long and 3–6 mm (1.2–2.4 in) wide, covered by fine cringy hairs, and have an entire margin.

 The stalkless flower heads are globe-shaped and about 2 cm (0.8 in) in diameter, mostly set individually.
 The common base of the flowers in the same head is inverted conical shaped with a flattened top and about 4 mm (0.16 in) wide.
 The bracts that subtend the flower head are closely overlapping, broadly lance-shaped, with a pointy or pointed tip, about 4 mm long and 2 mm wide, covered in dense shaggy hairs, and cartilaginous in consistency.

-The bract subtending the individual flower is carmine in colour, inverted lance-shaped with a pointy tip, 6–7 mm (2.4–2.8 in) long, and 1–2 mm (0.04–0.08 in) wide, and densely set with woolly.
-The 4-merous perianth is initially pale cream, later attaining a pink hue, 1½ cm (0.6 in) long and straight when in the bud.
+The bract subtending the individual flower is carmine in colour, inverted lance-shaped with a pointy tip, 6–7 mm (2.4–2.8 in) long, and 1–2 mm (0.04–0.08 in) wide, and densely set with woolly hairs.
+The 4-merous perianth is initially pale cream, later attaining a pink hue, 1.5 cm (0.6 in) long and straight when in the bud.
 The lower part with the lobes fused (called tube) is about 3 mm (0.12 in) long, hairless at base but powdery higher up an slightly squared across.
 The middle part where all four lobes become free when the flower opens (called claws), are about 1 cm (0.4 in) long, pinkish carmine on the outside and creamy yellow on the inside, thickly set with shaggy hair, curl back to its base when the flowers open, and it is difficult to determine where the limbs start.
 The higher part of the lobes (called limbs) is elliptic in shape, thickly shaggy hairy, and recurved when the flower has opened.
 The style is 12–19 mm (0.48–0.76 in) long, thread-shaped, straight or very slightly curved and pink to carmine in colour.
 The slightly thickened tip called pollen presenter is yellow in colour, blunt cone-shaped to somewhat cleft and about 1 mm (0.04 in) long.
-Subtending the ovary are four opaque, thread-shaped scales of ½–⅔ mm (0.020–0.028 in) long.
+Subtending the ovary are four opaque, thread-shaped scales of 0.5–0.7 mm (0.020–0.028 in) long.
 The flowers of Leucospermum wittebergensis are slightly scented.